GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as PUP.OpenCandy.
+GridinSoft identifies the sample as PUP.OpenCandy, part of the PUP threat category.

 Timeline

-First seen 2020-08-08 21:18:59 (5 years ago); latest analysis 2024-11-20 23:00:45 (a year ago).
+First seen 2020-08-08 21:18:59 (5 years ago); latest analysis 2024-11-20 23:00:45 (2 years ago).

 Publisher context